Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Continuous control inputs

-Since this is a finite-dimensional system, we set $f(y) = y$ and observe the full state such that \eqref{eq:KROM_continuous} is a reduced model for $y$.
-In a first step, we reproduce the dynamics of the two systems with $u^a = -1$ and $u^b = 1$ and a switched system with constant switching times (cf.~Figure~\ref{fig:BBPK_const} and also \cite{PK17}).
-For the system~\eqref{eq:BBPK16s}, we can use EDMD to exactly compute the Koopman operator \cite{BBPK16}.
-Consequently, we observe almost perfect agreement between the ODE solution and the K-ROM approximation.
-For details on the numerical approximation of $\Kcal_{-1}$ and $\Kcal_{1}$, see Table~\ref{tab:Sampling} on p.~\pageref{tab:Sampling}.
+Since this is a finite-dimensional system, we set $f = Id$ (i.e., $z = y$) and observe the full state such that \eqref{eq:KROM_continuous} is a reduced model for $y$.
+In a first step, we reproduce the dynamics of the two systems with $u^0 = -1$ and $u^1 = 1$ and a switched system with constant switching times (cf.~Figure~\ref{fig:BBPK_const}).
+For the system~\eqref{eq:BBPK16s}, we can use EDMD to exactly compute the Koopman operator (with $\psi(y) = [y_1, y_2, y_1^2]^\top$, \cite{BBPK16}).
+Consequently, we observe perfect agreement between the ODE solution and the K-ROM approximation.

 In the next step, we compare the solutions of the ODE \eqref{eq:BBPK16} and the K-ROM approximation for intermediate values of $u$, cf.~Figure~\ref{fig:BBPK_continuous}.
-We see that in accordance with Theorem~\ref{thm:Koopman_continuous}, we again observe a very high accuracy.
+We see that in accordance with Theorem~\ref{thm:Koopman_continuous}, we again observe a perfect agreement.

-Finally, we study solutions with $\chi > 1$, i.e.~nonlinear control inputs.
-We here construct \eqref{eq:KROM_continuous} from the opeartors $\Kcal_{0}$ and $\Kcal_{1}$.
-Due to the choice $u^a = 0$ and $u^b = 1$, the exponent $\chi$ does not influence these two solutions and hence, all K-ROM solutions are identical.
+Finally, we study solutions with $\chi > 1$, i.e., nonlinear control inputs.
+We here construct \eqref{eq:KROM_continuous} from the operators $\Kcal_{0}$ and $\Kcal_{1}$.
+Due to the choice $u^0 = 0$ and $u^1 = 1$, the exponent $\chi$ does not influence these two solutions and hence, all K-ROM solutions are identical.
 We observe that the very good agreement from the linear case $\chi = 1$ can not be preserved, cf.~Figure~\ref{fig:BBPK_continuous_nonlinear}, where the $y_2$ trajectories are shown in (a) and the relative error

 is shown in (b).
 However -- depending on how well the control dependency can be linearized -- we still have acceptable accuracy and a qualitative prediction is possible.
-Consequently, the K-ROM can be interpreted as being an implicit local linearization.
+Consequently, the K-ROM can be interpreted as being an implicit local linearization with respect to $u$.

 \end{example}